groundlight/groundlight-pi-gen/GL-README.md

 Copy this to your laptop, and then you can burn it to an SD card using the [Raspberry Pi Image](https://github.com/raspberrypi/rpi-imager).

+TODO: figure out how to use them inside `qemu`.
+TODO: set up some tests inside `qemu` that things are working.
+TODO: write those tests into CI/CD actions.

 ## What's up with this file?

-This file is called `GL-README.md` and is elevated to the homepage by a symlink `.github/README.md`
+This file is called `GL-README.md` and is elevated to the github repo homepage by a symlink `.github/README.md`.